 One of the easiest ways you can improve your energy and feel more clear-headed and focused all day long is through your food choices.
 You might underestimate just how sluggish your granola in the morning or sandwich at lunch is making you feel.
-Today we’ve outlined some really simple guidelines for building more balanced meals that will benefit you in big ways from an energy standpoint (without having to skip carbs and sugar altogether!).
+Today we’ve outlined some really simple guidelines for building more balanced meals that will benefit you in big ways from an energy standpoint.
 In fact, this is a topic we feel so strongly about that we’ve created an Energy Boosting Recipe Book with 108 recipes to help you eat for energy and feel your best.

 The main reason you start the morning with energy and then have a crash shortly afterward comes back to what you ate for breakfast.
 A high carb or sugary breakfast like cereal, toast or even most granola (which come with upwards of 3-4 tsp of sugar per serving) will spike your blood sugar levels and insulin, leading to a big dip in your blood sugar levels shortly afterward.